Sterling College Receives $1.5 Million Grant to Launch EcoGather

 This first-of-its-kind, global tool will connect communities focused on ecological thinking and action.

-CRAFTSBURY COMMON, VT, March 19, 2020—Just as the world confronts the coronavirus pandemic and economic pandemonium and the American educational system struggles to transition to online education in a matter of weeks, Sterling College is poised to confront all three challenges simultaneously, with the support of a recently awarded $1.5 million grant.
+CRAFTSBURY COMMON, VT, April 28, 2020—Just as the world confronts the coronavirus pandemic and economic pandemonium, and the American educational system struggles to transition to meaningful online education, Sterling College is poised to confront all three challenges simultaneously with the support of a recently awarded $1.5 million grant.

 Sterling College is breaking new ground with EcoGather, the first online higher education platform of its kind designed to advance ecological thinking and action as a foundation for building regenerative communities.
-EcoGather will upend the traditional online delivery model of education common among colleges and universities by co-designing courses with communities around the world as they confront the challenges of climate change, biodiversity loss and a turbulent globalized economy.
-Communities in Vermont, Bhutan, India, Puerto Rico and England will collaborate with EcoGather staff to co-create online educational courses and tools that can best serve their specific needs and audience.
+EcoGather will upend the traditional online delivery model of education common among colleges and universities by co-designing courses with communities around the world as they confront the challenges of climate change, biodiversity loss and an extractive globalized economy.
+Communities in Vermont, Bhutan, India, Puerto Rico and England will collaborate with EcoGather staff to co-create online educational courses and tools that can best serve their specific needs and audiences.

 The platform is designed to turn traditional “distance learning” into place-based, community-focused education that is dedicated to the regeneration of ecosystems, communities and local economies.
-The first three years of the project is funded by the $1.5 million grant.
+The first three years of the project is funded by the anonymous grant.

-Project development is slated to begin in April, with the creation of eight core courses in its first year.
-By year three, EcoGather will host a minimum of 24 core courses that will be gifted to and adapted by each of the partner communities.
+EcoGather staff are being hired, and eight additional core courses will be added in its first year.
+By year three, EcoGather will host 24 core courses that will be gifted to and adapted by each of the partner communities.
 For Sterling’s undergraduate students, EcoGather will increase the diversity of educational opportunities, reinforcing the “systems thinking” approach Sterling has been using for decades.
 For faculty, the platform will be an additional tool available to connect their students with place-based work around the globe.
 Courses will be accessible and affordable to the general public, world-wide.

-“EcoGather will convert distance learning into place-based education, transform individualized and industrialized online education into community-focused education, and turn virtual classrooms into interactive social action networks,” said EcoGather lead and Dean of Professional Education Philip Ackerman-Leist.
+“EcoGather will convert distance learning into place-based education, transform individualized and industrialized online education into community-focused education, and turn virtual classrooms into interactive social action networks,” said Ackerman-Leist.
 “In grappling with the multiple scales of our individual and collective ecological and social dilemmas, it will be ideal to see course participants form tight communities, those communities combining into networks, and those networks inspiring movements.”

-This new approach to online education began with a seminar inspired by Vermont-based Chelsea Green Publishing, which first brought together Sterling College and the NoVo Foundation around British economist David Fleming’s work and legacy, including his posthumously published books, “Lean Logic: A Dictionary of the Future and How To Survive It” and its narrative version, “Surviving the Future: Culture, Carnival and Capital in the Aftermath of the Market Economy,” drawn together by London-based author and activist Shaun Chamberlin.
+This new approach to online education began with a seminar inspired by Vermont-based Chelsea Green Publishing, which first brought together Sterling College and an anonymous foundation around British economist David Fleming’s work and legacy, including his posthumously published books, “Lean Logic: A Dictionary of the Future and How To Survive It” and its narrative version, “Surviving the Future: Culture, Carnival and Capital in the Aftermath of the Market Economy,” drawn together by London-based author and activist Shaun Chamberlin.

 For more information about EcoGather, the upcoming “Surviving the Future” online course, and Sterling College, please visit https://sterlingcollege.edu/course/surviving-the-future-2020/.